One of Everything

 From Worms Knowledge Base

-One of Everything is a scheme that provides players with precisely one of every weapon, with some of the more powerful weapons being delayed by a few turns.
+One of Everything, also known as OoE or 1oE, is a scheme that provides players with precisely one of every weapon, with some of the more powerful weapons being delayed by a few turns.
 Three rounds must be won to win the match, and anti-stockpiling is turned on, so players must make their limited arsenal last for the entire match.

 Description